 Shallow taper angles are tricky to finesse, which is why you’d want to rely on the tailstock set over method if this is the kind of finish you’re after.
 For extremely gradual angles, you can move the piece up or down, only adjusting the workpiece’s rotation axis by half for a less severe angle.

-When you’re comparing taper turning to other methods, here are the advantages and disadvantages to keep in mind:
+When you’re comparing taper turning to other methods, here are the advantages to keep in mind:

 - Material options: You can use a variety of different materials in your lathe for taper turning, from metals to wood to plastics.